JavaSkreeet/HotBot/README.md

 ### Deployment
 We finally settled for [glitch.com](https://glitch.com/) for hosting our bot.
 Everything works including the !yt command which was previously giving us trouble on Heroku.
-For more information, head over to [glitch](https://github.com/flowkraD/MeanBot/tree/glitch) brach to know about deployment Also be sure to read this [useful article](https://anidiotsguide_old.gitbooks.io/discord-js-bot-guide/content/other-guides/hosting-on-glitchcom.html) on Glitter hosting before jumping in (^_^)
+For more information, head over to [glitch](https://github.com/flowkraD/MeanBot/tree/glitch) brach to know about deployment Also be sure to read this [useful article](https://anidiotsguide_old.gitbooks.io/discord-js-bot-guide/content/other-guides/hosting-on-glitchcom.html) on Glitch hosting before jumping in (^_^)

 ### Cheers